Mārtiņš Brauns: Career

 Brauns studied at the Emīls Dārziņš Music School from 1958 to 1970, studying piano and choir, before moving on to study conducting and music theory after his voice started changing.
 He then studied at the Jāzeps Vītols Latvian Academy of Music between 1970 and 1976.

 From 1975 to 1986, he led the rock band Sīpoli.
 From 1986 and until his death, Brauns was a member of the Latvian Filmmakers Union and has composed music for various films.

 In addition to film scores, Brauns wrote and composed multiple pieces for various theatre plays.
-His most famous piece, written in the late 1980's for the Valmiera Drama Theatre, titled Saule, Pērkons, Daugava, of which the lyrics are based on the poem Daugava by Latvian poet Rainis; this song has been performed regularly at the Latvian Song and Dance Festival since 1990, and is even considered the unofficial anthem of the festival.
+His most famous piece, written in the late 1980s for the Valmiera Drama Theatre, titled Saule, Pērkons, Daugava, of which the lyrics are based on the poem Daugava by Latvian poet Rainis; this song has been performed regularly at the Latvian Song and Dance Festival since 1990, and is even considered the unofficial anthem of the festival.

 In 2014, an adapted version of the song with lyrics by Catalan poet Miquel Martí i Pol became the official anthem of the Catalan independence movement.